Doist/sqs-workers/README.md

 sqs = SQSEnv()

 # Create a new queue.
-# Note that you can use AWS web interface for the same action as well, the
+# Note that you can use the AWS web interface for the same action as well, the
 # web interface provides more options.
 You only need to do it once.
 create_standard_queue(sqs, "emails")